Complete Guide to All 27 State Park Passport Programs (2025)

 - Benefits and Awards: Yes

 The Nevada Passport program booklet can be picked up for free at visitor centers and can also be used as a travel aid.
-If you get it stamped at all 15 state parks you will get a free annual pass to all of the state parks.
+You can also use the OuterSpatial mobile app to track the locations as well.
+If you get it stamped at just 15 state parks you will get a free annual pass to all of the state parks.
+You will need to mail in your booklet to receive the pass but will receive it back in the mail with the free pass.

 - Program Name: North Carolina Passport program